Moonshine

 Moonshine is high-proof liquor, traditionally made or distributed illegally.
-The name was derived from a tradition of distilling the alcohol at night to avoid detection.
+The name was derived from a tradition of distilling the alcohol at night, usually when the moon was out, to avoid detection.
 In the first decades of the 21st century, commercial distilleries have adopted the term for its outlaw cachet and have begun producing their own legal "moonshine", including many novelty flavored varieties, that are said to continue the tradition by using a similar method or locale of production.

-In 2013, moonshine accounted for about one-third of global alcohol consumption.